 In 2008, Prague won the Michelin Star for the first time ever, when it was awarded to the Allegro restaurant at the Four Seasons Hotel and its chef, Andrea Accordi.
 He received the star for the Allegro restaurant three times in total.
 However, the company has ceased to exist.
 Five Prague restaurants have won the star so far.

 The holders of the Michelin Star were stressed to the last moment.
-Last year, for example, the inspectors invited chefs for a gala evening, so they could anticipate in advance that they will receive the award.
+Last year, for example, the inspectors invited chefs for a gala evening to anticipate in advance that they will receive the award.
 This year, they were waiting for the result at the Michelin Guide website, as the commissioners evaluate the restaurant, according to Klára Stadlerová of the Field restaurant:

 “On average, they say they come three times a year.
 When a Michelin commissioner was here for the first time, he introduced himself afterwards, talked to the chef and the restaurant manager, asked them about the raw materials and procedures.
 But we didn’t know about the other commissioners.”